Brandon Lake: Early life

 Brandon Lake grew up in Myrtle Beach, South Carolina, where his father was a pastor of a church plant.
-Lake developed a passion for playing the guitar in childhood, which was nurtured by his father who taught him to play a few basic chord progressions.
+He developed a passion for playing the guitar in childhood, which was nurtured by his father who taught him to play a few basic chord progressions.
 Lake taught himself how to play the guitar using YouTube, learning songs by Third Day and Chris Tomlin.
-In his teenage years, Lake accompanied the worship team at his church and was later hired by Seacoast Church as a worship leader for their college ministry.
+During his teenage years, Lake accompanied the worship team at his church and was later hired by Seacoast Church as a worship leader for their college ministry.

 Career

 2015–2019: Closer and Bethel Music signing

 On April 15, 2015, Brandon Lake launched a GoFundMe crowdfunding campaign to raise $23,000 to produce a new album.
 The campaign was a success, with 101 donors pledging $23,100.
-In 2016, Lake made his career debut with the release of "Run to You", the lead single to his debut album, Closer.
-Lake independently released Closer on May 20, 2016.
-In 2018, Lake released "Pour Me Out" as a standalone single.
+In 2016, he made his career debut with the release of "Run to You", the lead single to his debut album, Closer.
+He independently released Closer on May 20, 2016.
+In 2018, he released "Pour Me Out" as a standalone single.

-In January 2019, Lake joined the Bethel Music collective and subsequently signed to the record label.
-He was a member of Bethel Music's Victory Tour alongside Tasha Cobbs Leonard and Housefires.
-He made his debut on the label with the release of his version of Tasha Cobbs Leonard's hit "This Is a Move", which he had co-written, as a standalone single on June 28, 2019.
-"This Is a Move" became Lake's first charting single, peaking its debut at number 36 on Billboard's Hot Christian Songs chart.
+In January 2019, Bethel Music announced that Lake had joined their artist collective and that they had signed him to their record label.
+He led worship with Bethel Music on their Victory Tour, which featured special guests Tasha Cobbs Leonard and Housefires.
+On June 28, 2019, Lake released his rendition of Tasha Cobbs Leonard's song "This Is a Move", which he co-wrote with her.
+The song was released as a standalone single.
+"This Is a Move" was Lake's first charting single, debuting at number 36 on Billboard's Hot Christian Songs chart.
 Lake received a 2019 GMA Dove Award for Gospel Worship Recorded Song of the Year due to his songwriting contribution on "This Is a Move" by Cobbs Leonard.
-"This Is a Move" also garnered a songwriting nomination at the 2020 Grammy Awards in the Best Gospel Performance/Song category for Lake.
+"This Is a Move" also received a songwriting nomination at the 2020 Grammy Awards in the Best Gospel Performance/Song category for Lake.